domschoen/d2spa/README.md

 # d2spa
-SPA using Scala.js connecting to a D2W WebObjects server
+SPA using Scala.js connecting to a D2W WebObjects server.

+It uses:
+  - Scala.js
+  - ScalaReact
+  - Diode